secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Operating System Fundamentals/Linux Fundamentals/System Management/Service and Process Management.md

 ### Introduction
-- In general, there are two types of services: internal, the relevant services that are required at system startup, which for example, perform hardware-related tasks, and services that are installed by the user, which usually include all server services.
-Such services run in the background without any user interaction.
-These are also called `daemons` and are identified by the letter '`d`' at the end of the program name, for example, `sshd` or `systemd`.
+- **Types of Services**: There are two main types of services on Linux:
+    - **Internal services**: These are essential services required for system startup, such as those handling hardware-related tasks.
+    - **User-installed services**: These are typically server services running in the background without user interaction, known as `daemons`.
+Daemons are identified by a '`d`' at the end of their name (e.g., `sshd`, `systemd`).
-- Most Linux distributions have now switched to `systemd`.
-This daemon is an `Init process` started first and thus has the process ID (PID) 1.
-This daemon monitors and takes care of the orderly starting and stopping of other services.
-All processes have an assigned PID that can be viewed under `/proc/` with the corresponding number.
-Such a process can have a parent process ID (PPID), and if so, it is known as the child process.
-- Besides `systemctl` we can also use `update-rc.d` to manage SysV init script links.
-Let us have a look at some examples.
-We will use the `OpenSSH` server in these examples.
-If we do not have this installed, please install it before proceeding to this section.
+- **Systemd**: Most Linux distributions now use `systemd` as the init process, which starts first with PID 1. `systemd` monitors and controls the orderly startup and shutdown of other services.
+- **Process IDs (PIDs)**: Every process has a PID, which can be viewed in `/proc/`.
+Processes can also have a parent process ID (PPID), and processes with a PPID are known as child processes.
+- **Service Management**: `systemctl` is used to manage services on systems with `systemd`.
+Additionally, `update-rc.d` is used to manage SysV init script links for older systems.
+An example service like the `OpenSSH` server can be managed using these tools.

 ### Systemctl